MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

             if (AppWindowTitleBar.IsCustomizationSupported()
                 && m_AppWindow.TitleBar.ExtendsContentIntoTitleBar)
             {
-                // Update drag region if the size of the window changes SetDragRegionForCustomTitleBar(m_AppWindow);
+                // Update drag region if the size of the title bar changes.
+                SetDragRegionForCustomTitleBar(m_AppWindow);
             }
         }